-Best Places to Go Fishing
+Best Places to Go Fishing in Edmonton

 Western Canada is home to some of the best fishing in North America.
 With an incredible amount of wilderness to explore, there is really something for everyone, but sometimes it can be difficult to find the time to escape the city and head into the wild.
-In this article, we would like to highlight some of the more convenient spots to fish in Alberta, specifically in and around the Edmonton area, which will hopefully allow you to take a break from the hustle and bustle while still landing some beautiful trophies!
+In this article we highlight some of the more convenient spots to fish in Alberta, specifically in and around the Edmonton area, which will hopefully allow you to take a break from the hustle and bustle while still landing some beautiful trophies!

 North Saskatchewan River

-Many prefer to take a drive and head fairly far from the city to cast a line, but there are also some great local spots as well.
+Many prefer to take a drive and head fairly far from the city centre to cast a line, but there are also some great local spots as well.
 These include, but are not limited to, the Hermitage Ponds for some nice rainbow trout, Dawson Park, near the Strathcona Science Park, and near the Dawson Bridge.